solana-foundation/developer-content/docs/toolkit/projects/project-layout.md

 └── tests
 ```

-The main smart contract is the `lib.rs` file, which lives insides the `programs`
+The main program is the `lib.rs` file, which lives insides the `programs`
 directory, as shown below:

 ```shell